spackmat/threema-msgapi-sdk-php/README.md

 ## Installation

 ```
-composer install LSS\threema-gateway
+composer install lss\threema-gateway
 ```

-If you want to check whether your server meets the requirements and everything is configured properly, run `vendor/bin/threema` without any parameters on the console.
+If you want to check whether your server meets the requirements and everything is configured properly, run `vendor/bin/threema-gateway` without any parameters on the console.
+It should show a list of commands if it is working, or an error message if not.

 ## SDK usage